 TURNING BACK THE TIDE: My unsung hero number 2 (Michael Pollan is number one!) is Australian chef/cookbook writer/ school food garden guru – Stephanie Alexander – a modern day Queen Canute.
 Almost single handedly she has turned the tide with her food gardening/cooking school’s programme which has been running since 2001.
 WHY DID SHE DO THIS?
 BECAUSE SHE WAS WORKING WITH TRAINEE CHEFS, in her restaurant, THAT DIDN’T KNOW HOW A BEAN GREW OR WHEN and HOW YOU HARVESTED IT.
 This store of knowledge – that was fundamental to those of us who grew up with family who grew stuff – seems to be bypassing the younger generation.

 FACT: One can of soft drink has an average of TEN teaspoonfuls of sugar.
 This is converted to fat in the body.

-Children have to learn about how food grows and how to cook it.
+IF WE WANT OUR CHILDREN, AND THEIRS, TO BE HEALTHY AND HAPPY – THEN THEY HAVE TO LEARN ABOUT GROWING THEIR OWN FOOD AND HOW TO COOK IT.
 This is where most the community/school gardens I have worked with, over the past 25 years, have ultimately failed – NO harvesting/recipes/cooking/eating element was included in the grand design.

-We need to complete the circle of finding the shortest route from the earth, to the hand and the mouth.
-Along with organic food gardening and nutrition, these subjects should be part of every school curriculum.
+Rule 6 We need to complete the circle of life by seeking the shortest route between the earth, the hand and the mouth.
+(That’s mine!)

+ORGANIC FOOD GARDENING, NUTRITION and COOKING should be part of every school curriculum.
 Armed with this knowledge we can make more informed decisions about what we put in our mouths and ultimately take responsibility for our own health and well-being.